bids-standard/bids-specification/src/appendices/meg-file-formats.md

    }
 ) }}

-To learn more about CTF’s data organization on the relevant [FieldTrip webpage](https://www.fieldtriptoolbox.org/getting_started/ctf/)
+To learn more about CTF's data organization on the relevant [FieldTrip webpage](https://www.fieldtriptoolbox.org/getting_started/ctf/)

 ## Neuromag/Elekta/MEGIN